 The Zinsser 03504 Cover Stain Oil-Based Primer adheres perfectly over wood surfaces and has stain blocking formula that hides smoke stains.
 This product’s formula also doubles as an exterior oil-based primer and dries quicker than other brands.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 2. KILZ Original Interior Oil-Based Primer

-For interior priming projects, our top pick is the KILZ Original Interior Oil-Based Primer.
+For interior priming projects, my top pick is the KILZ Original Interior Oil-Based Primer.
 This brand gets better over the years and has been a standard-bearer of doing a fantastic job in covering stains, especially on interior surfaces.

 It does a great job of patching up holes and mimics a final coat of paint that looks exactly like the former undamaged wall.
 Not only is the KILZ versatile with different kinds of wall surfaces, but it’s also the formula is unique enough to block pungent smells from seeping into the walls.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 3. Zinsser by Rust-Oleum 3609 Oil-Base Spray Primer